roryclear/clearcam/README.md

 ## How to Sign Up on Android

 Sign ups on android are not yet supported.
-In the meantime, please refer to the [How to Sign Up on iOS](#how-to-sign-up-on-ios) section and use the user ID on android.
+(App is not approved for Google Play Store yet) In the meantime, please refer to the [How to Sign Up on iOS](#how-to-sign-up-on-ios) section and use the user ID on android.

 ## How to Sign Up on iOS